h3xstream/NuGetDocs/NuGet.Docs/docs/Create-Packages/Package-Types.md

 ## Custom package types

 As long as a package type identifier conforms to the same format rules as package IDs, package authors may specify arbitrary package types.
-However, only `Dependency` and `DotnetCliTool` package types are recognized by the NuGet installation experience in Visual Studio.
+However, only `Dependency` and `DotnetCliTool` package types are specially recognized by the NuGet installation experience in Visual Studio.